 In order to register for courses, you must first meet with your academic advisor.
-One week each semester is set aside as advising week.
-During that week, advisors have extended hours set aside for meeting with students to discuss their programs of study and register for courses for the upcoming semester.
-Below are the steps to follow in order to complete the registration process.
+One week each term is set aside as advising week.
+During that week, advisors have extended office hours for meeting with students to discuss their programs of study and register for courses for the upcoming semester.
+Below are the steps to follow in order to complete the registration process: